Personal Loans Now looks at lenders habits and important information of what to look out for when applying for a loan.

-Both people who are in regular employment and the self-employed can apply for a personal loan.
+Both people who are in regular employment and the self-employed can apply for a loan.
 Once again the financial and employment circumstances will affect what interest rate is on offer.
 Some lenders specialise in loans for the self-employed, and if this is your situation, you may get a better interest rate offer using one of these.

-Age limits are another feature that you could come up against when applying for a personal loan.
+Age limits are another feature that you could come up against when applying for a loan.
 Lenders have different criteria when granting personal loans.
 Some businesses specifying a minimum age limit of 21 whereas others will accept applicants from the age of 18.

 Maximum age limits can also vary.
 Some lenders only accepting applicants up to the age of 60.
 This means even those employed over 60-year-olds and well able to afford the repayments.

 Both younger and older borrowers will usually be asked to pay a higher rate of interest than applicants within the ‘normal’ age limits of 18 to 65.